meilisearch/documentation/learn/cookbooks/docker.md

 # Using Meilisearch with Docker

-A common way of installing Meilisearch is using Docker.
-In this guide you will learn what Docker is, how to install it in your local machine, and how to use Meilisearch with it.

-## Docker

-Docker is a tool that packages an application into a container portable across a wide range of environments.

-We recommend following [the official instructions to install Docker Desktop](https://docs.docker.com/get-docker/), available for MacOS, Windows, and Linux.
+Docker is a tool that packages applications into containers portable across a wide range of environments.
+When using Docker for development, we recommend following [the official instructions to install Docker Desktop](https://docs.docker.com/get-docker/).

+In this guide you will learn how to use Docker to download and run Meilisearch, configure your instance, and manage your Meilisearch data.

 ## Download Meilisearch with Docker